Tarcontar/TPFanControl/README.md

 ## Running at startup

-The easiest way to run TPFC at startup is:
+The easiest way to run TPFanControl at startup is:

 - Right-click on TPFanControl.exe and select copy
 - Press Windows-r or search for run in the start menu
 - Type `shell:startup` in the run box
 - Right click in the window that opens and select paste shortcut

-Note: this won’t start TPFC until you reboot.
+Note: this won’t start TPFanControl until you reboot.

 ## License